Valentinian I: Reign

 The Colossus of Barletta: Statue of a Roman emperor sometimes identified as Valentinian I. It probably depicts Leo I instead.

 Valentinian accepted the acclamation on 25 or 26 February 364.
 As he prepared to make his accession speech, the soldiers threatened to riot, apparently uncertain of his loyalties.
 Valentinian reassured them that the army was his greatest priority.
 According to Ammianus the soldiers were astounded by Valentinian's bold demeanour and his willingness to assume the imperial authority.
 To further prevent a succession crisis he agreed to pick a co-Augustus, perhaps as a reassurance to civilian officials in the Eastern part of the Empire that someone with imperial authority would be present to protect their interests.

 Valentinian selected his brother Valens as co-Augustus at Constantinople on 28 March 364.
 This was done over the objections of Dagalaifus, the magister equitum.
 Ammianus makes it clear that Valens was subordinate to his brother.
 The remainder of 364 was spent delegating administrative duties and military commands.
 According to the 5th century pagan historian Zosimus, who was inclined to revile the restorer of Christianity, all the ministers and officials appointed by Julian were summarily dismissed in disgrace.
 This assertion was qualified by modern authorities.
 It is certain that some reshuffling of commands occurred along with the division of the provinces, but the changes were strictly based on merit.
-The Sophists and philosophers who had proliferated in the court of Julian, drawing large salaries for delusive services, were cashiered.
 Valentinian retained the services of Dagalaifus and promoted Aequitius to Comes Illyricum.
 Valens was given the Praetorian prefecture of the East, governed by prefect Salutius.
 Valentinian gained control of Italy, Gaul, and Illyricum.
 Valens resided in Constantinople, while Valentinian's court was situated in Milan (Mediolanum).